OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

 4. Click on **Next** and follow the instructions (it's not necessary to restart KNIME now).
 5. Click again on **Help** > **Install New Software**
 6. From the '**Work with**:' drop-down list, select the _update site_ 'KNIME Community Extensions (Trusted) - https://update.knime.com/community-contributions/trusted/5.2'
-7. Now select the following plugin from the "KNIME Community Contributions - Cheminformatics" category
+7. From the "KNIME Community Contributions - Cheminformatics" category select
    - RDKit Nodes Feature
+8. From the "KNIME Community Extensions - Other" category select
+   - Generic Worfkflow Nodes for KNIME
-8. Click on **Next**  and follow the instructions and after a restart of KNIME the dependencies will be installed.
+9. Click on **Next**  and follow the instructions and after a restart of KNIME the dependencies will be installed.

 ##### R programming language and its KNIME integration